Mayank RSS

 </tool-tip>

 If the trigger element already has a visible label, then we might want to instead use a supplementary tooltip, which we can associate with the trigger using aria-describedby.
-To opt into this mode, we can use another custom attribute.
+From an API perpsective, I would just like to tell my custom element to handle it for me when an arbitrary type="description is set.

 </tool-tip>